seanvernon/TransitTracker/README.md

 ![An example of the GUI.](./gui/resources/example.png)

+Press "f" to enter fullscreen, "ESC" to exit fullscreen, and "q" to quit.

 TODO: Add airplane icons for O'Hare- and Midway-bound trains, and add the Customer Alerts API to display service problems.